 2.3.
-Detection of the blaA gene by PCR

-The presence of β-lactamase gene blaA was studied with a real-time PCR method from all strains intermediately resistant to ampicillin.
-DNA was extracted from cell cultures by boiling.
-The PCR mixture included SYBRGreen Master-mix (iQ™ SYBR Green Supermix, Bio-Rad, Hercules, CA, USA), 100 nM of each primer, and 1 µl of DNA in a total volume of 20 µl.
-The primers used were according to Stock et al. (1999).
-Real-time PCR was performed using the CFX96 system (Bio-Rad), consisting of denaturation (95°C for 10 s), annealing (58°C for 10 s), and extension (72°C for 30 s) with 40 cycles followed by a melting curve analysis.
-Y. enterocolitica 108-C was used as a positive control strain.

-2.4.
-Whole-genome sequencing

-We sequenced whole genomes from four Y. enterocolitica strains intermediately resistant to ampicillin (Y. enterocolitica strains BEL 6031-19.1k, FIN YETT 7, IT 143.1c, and RUS 7.7.1i, originating from Belgium, Finland, Italy, and Russia, respectively).
-The DNA was extracted from overnight cell cultures with PureLink Genomic DNA Extraction Kit (Thermo Fisher Scientific, Waltham, MA, USA) according to the manufacturer´s instructions.
-The DNA was sequenced in both directions at the Center for Genomics and Transcriptomics CeGaT GmbH (Tübingen, Germany) with the Illumina HiSeq system (Illumina, San Diego, CA, USA).
-The four whole-genome sequenced strains were analyzed using the web services by the Pathosystems Resource Integration Center PATRIC (Davis et al., 2020).
-The strains were assembled with SPAdes. β-lactamase genes blaA and blaB were searched from the strains using nucleotide blast with β-lactamase genes from Y. enterocolitica bioserotype 4/O:3 strains Y11 (FR729477) and YE12/03 (HF933425), and the sequences were aligned.
-The whole-genome sequences are available at NCBI with an accession number JAJSSD000000000.

-2.5.
-Use of antimicrobial agents in European countries
+Estimations of antimicrobial use in European countries

-We evaluated the antimicrobial use and policies of eight countries (Belgium, Estonia, Finland, Germany, Italy, Latvia, Spain, and the United Kingdom) based on the European Surveillance of Veterinary Antimicrobial Consumption (ESVAC) sales reports by the European Medicines Agency (EMA) for years 2011 (EMA, 2013) and 2018 (EMA, 2020), as no direct data are available for the actual use of antimicrobial agents.
-The former report was the first to cover all eight countries, and the latter was the newest report available during the analysis.
+We evaluated the antimicrobial use and policies of eight countries (Belgium, Estonia, Finland, Germany, Italy, Latvia, Spain, and the United Kingdom) based on the European Surveillance of Veterinary Antimicrobial Consumption (ESVAC) sales report by the European Medicines Agency (EMA) for year 2011 (EMA, 2013), as no direct data are available for the actual use of antimicrobial agents.
+This report was the first to cover all eight countries.
 Respective data were not available from Russia.

 In the ESVAC reports, sales are measured in relation to the estimated quantity of animal biomass, i.e. the antimicrobials used for food production animals in milligrams per population correction unit (mg/PCU).
+The PCU is a technical unit of measurement, which is used to estimate the mass of treated livestock and slaughtered animals during a year, and animals exported or imported for slaughter or fattening in another member country are also taken into account (EMA, 2013).
 In addition, we compared the use of orally administered and injectable veterinary antimicrobials based on the corresponding proportions of the sales in each country.
-Data from the first and third Joint Interagency Antimicrobial Consumption and Resistance Analysis (JIACRA) reports by the European Centre for Disease and Prevention (ECDC), the European Food Safety Authority (EFSA), and EMA (ECDC, EFSA, and EMA, 2015; 2021) were also used to measure antimicrobial use for food production animals and as a baseline for humans.
+Data from the first Joint Interagency Antimicrobial Consumption and Resistance Analysis (JIACRA) report by the European Centre for Disease and Prevention (ECDC), the European Food Safety Authority (EFSA), and EMA (ECDC, EFSA, and EMA, 2015) was also used to measure antimicrobial use for food production animals and as a baseline for humans.